navymohan/Node_MySQL_APIs/README.md

-This repo contains the apis in proper structure.
+This repo contains the APIs in proper structure.